 Click on the subject heading tabs above to access selected Connecticut State Library print and electronic resources, websites, and other external links and resources.
 These are by no means the only existing resources on these topics, and we will be adding more materials to this subject guide as we identify additional relevant works.
 If you have any questions, please contact us.

 Please be advised that some of these resources--particularly those created in previous eras--contain descriptions for ancestral, racial, ethnic, and gender identity that may be offensive or harmful to individuals investigating these records, and are considered inappropriate to use in modern times.
-The descriptions and treatment of animals may also be upsetting to some individuals.
-Also, please note that inclusion in this subject guide does not necessarily constitute endorsement--we encourage investigators to use their own judgment when evaluating books, websites, articles, documents, and other resources.
+The descriptions and treatment of historically marginalized groups, women, and animals may be upsetting.
+Also, please note that inclusion in this subject guide does not necessarily constitute endorsement of the views therein--we encourage investigators to use their own judgment when evaluating books, websites, articles, documents, and other resources.

 Connecticut State Library | 231 Capitol Avenue, Hartford, CT 06106 | 860-757-6500 * Toll-free 866-886-4478